ajpotts01/ajp-cloud-resume/application/cloud_blog/content/resume/index.md

 {{< img-custom src="/img/resume/linkedin-original.svg" width="25px" link="https://www.linkedin.com/in/alexander-potts-9b4a41aa" >}}
 {{< img-circle src="/img/resume/me.jpeg" alt="Photo of the author of this website." >}}

+Please contact me on LinkedIn for a more detailed resume.

 ---
 ## Core Skills
 ---